OpenCadia/OpenCadia/README.md

 # ![PYOBD](/pyobd.gif) PYOBD
+##**About the program:<br>
-**This is the remake of the free PC program for car diagnostics, aka. reading and displaying your cars OBD2 data(tests, sensors, DTC faults/reset, graphs of live sensor data).
+This is the remake of the free PC program for car diagnostics, aka. reading and displaying your cars OBD2 data(tests, sensors, DTC faults/reset, graphs of live sensor data).
 If your car supports obd2(which for the last 20 years most of the cars do), then you only need an elm327 adapter and a laptop with this program to diagnose your car.
 The program is free and open source and it is the only free program that exists for obd2, with this level of functionality, as far as I know.
 The program is the remake of the program PYOBD.
 It is much improved over the original pyobd, features live graphs, more displayable data and works on Python3 and all the new libraries.
-It was tested on Linux, Windows and MacOSX.**
+It was tested on Linux, Windows and MacOSX.

+The program was made on top of the pyOBD program, which was made by Donour Sizemore.
+The original program has not been touched for 15 years, which came to my huge surprise, as to why noone worked on it.
+I decided then, that I will make it my personal project to first make it work on Python 3 and latest libraries, which I successfully did.
+After that I also expanded its functionality and made it use exclusively the rich Python OBD library, which was made by Brendan Whitfield.
+So now I have utilized two projects into one.
+The program is ofcourse still free and open source.
+So, special thanks goes to Donour Sizemore and Brendan Whitfield.
+And last, but not least, my name is Jure Poljsak, and this remake was made by me.**

 <!-- BEGIN LATEST DOWNLOAD BUTTON -->Download for Windows 32-bit(standalone executable - no install needed):
 [![Download Windows Executable](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download zip")](https://github.com/barracuda-fsh/pyobd/releases/download/v1.13/pyobd1.13windows-32-bit.exe)